 The Department of Education publishes Area Guidelines which can help you determine if the space you have for a particular area within a school is sufficient or not.

 If you have a Multi-Use Games Area and you have determined that you have excess space and the MUGA isn’t being used to its full capacity, you could consider hiring out the pitch to local sports teams and domestic users.
 This could generate extra revenue for the School.

 If you’ve determined that the current facilities aren’t sufficient you should consider expanding.
-Nomow have been working with schools for nearly 20 years and we have the expertise to help you secure funding for an expansion project.
+Nomow has been working with schools for nearly 20 years and we have the expertise to help you secure funding for an expansion project.